 He comes from a strong family boxing tradition – Jesse is the son of former middleweight contender Eugene “Cyclone” Hart, who fought the best in his division and retired in 1982 with a record of 30-9-1, 28 KOs.
 Jesse’s uncle and his father’s uncle and a cousin were also boxers.

-Jesse stayed active with three fights in 2015 and two in 2016, and made good progress – he stepped up to 10-round status for the first time, stepped up his level of opposition, and gave impressive performances.
+Jesse stayed active with three fights in 2015, two in 2016, and two in 2017, and made good progress – he stepped up to 10-round status, stepped up his level of opposition, and gave impressive performances.

 In his last fight on September 22 in Tucson, Arizona, he challenged WBO super middleweight world champion Gilberto Ramirez for the title – Jesse gave a tremendous effort in an exciting fight, but lost a close 12-round unanimous decision.